kfjahnke/zimt/examples/multi_isa_example/multi_simd_isa.md

     namespace project
     {
-      // We want a 'dispatch' object with - for now - one member function.
+      // We want a 'dispatch object' with - for now - one member function.
       // This is the 'payload' function we had as a free function - now
       // it's a pure virtual member function of class dispatch_base.

       struct dispatch_base
       {
         // we declare 'payload' as a *pure virtual member function'.
-That looks
+That
-        // scary, but it makes it impossible to invoke the 'payload' member
+        // makes it impossible to invoke the 'payload' member of struct
-        // of struct dispatch itself - only derived classes with an actual
+        // dispatch itself (because there is none) - only derived classes
-        // implementation can be used to invoke their specific implementation.
+        // with an actual implementation can be used to invoke their
+        // specific implementation.

         virtual void payload() = 0 ;
       } ;

       // We have one free function: get_dispatch will yield a dispatch_base
       // pointer.
+This is our 'conduit' to the derived dispatch classes and
+      // makes use of the C++ virtual member function mechanism: even though
+      // we'll invoke it via a pointer to dispatch_base, the function in
+      // the derived class will be invoked.

       dispatch_base * get_dispatch() ;
     } ;